 Rental property requires a reliable source of heat and hot water.
 The provision of the aforementioned items falls into the responsibility of the landlord.
 Landlords have a legal responsibility under the Housing Stability and Tenant Protection Act of 2019, which states that they must provide tenants with heat and hot water between 6 a.m. and 10 p.m. (during the day) if the temperature drops below 55 degrees, and between the hours of 10 p.m. and 6 a.m. (there’s no outdoor temperature minimum) Anyone who fails or simply refuses to comply with the law risks being sanctioned.

-If the boiler has broken down, the landlord has to organize the necessary repairs and hire the services of a heating engineer.
-To be more precise, they must repair or replace the broken system equipment and restore access to heat and hot water in a timely manner.
+If the boiler has broken down, the landlord has to organize the necessary repairs and hire the services of a heating engineer to fix the problems of the hot water heat exchanger.
+To be more precise, they must repair or replace the broken system equipment and restore access to heat and hot water promptly.

 The question now is: What’s a reasonable time for a landlord to make repairs?
 Well, if the boiler is damaged or malfunctions, it’s necessary to solve the problem as soon as possible.
 To avoid legal difficulties, you can keep the tenant updated on the situation.
 Let them know if you’ve hired a professional to come work on the property.